Hanane-fallah/Metro_prjct/README.md

 # Metro_prjct
 First Micro PROJECT
 Run the < main > file
-In this project you must first assign user for more options with bank and metro after user assignment you can log in with your generated id & username & password in user menu you have some user related options & BANK option in bank menu you can create account and access that account with your user id
+In this project you must first assign user for more options with bank and metro \n after user assignment you can log in with your generated id & username & password in user menu you have some user related options & BANK option in bank menu you can create account and access that account with your user id